 [FF.
 Smoking.
 Each patient who must be confined to a bed for the greater part of the day shall be asked about his sensitivity or objection to smoking.
 Insofar as possible, non-smokers shall be housed with other non-smokers.
 Smoking areas shall be designated and ash trays of non-combustible material and safe design shall be provided.
 Patients may not smoke in bed except when confined to bed and supervised by a competent employee during the entire period of smoking.]

 BB.
 Smoking.
 Smoking areas shall be designated.
-All facilities shall comply with the requirements of Maryland Occupational Safety and Health, Maryland Department of Labor and Licensing and Regulation, with respect to smoking indoors.
+All facilities shall comply with the requirements of Maryland Occupational Safety and Health, Maryland Department of Labor, Licensing and Regulation, with respect to smoking indoors.
 Smoking shall be prohibited at the main entrance to all facilities.
 All tobacco products must be extinguished and disposed of within non-combustible containers with self-closing lids in accordance with the provisions of NFPA 101, Life Safety Code, as promulgated by the State Fire Prevention Commission.
-All residents that smoke must be assessed for safe smoking behaviors at admission and on significant changes in condition.
+All residents who smoke must be assessed for safe smoking behaviors at admission and on significant changes in condition.
 All residents assessed to exhibit unsafe behaviors must have a care plan to ensure they are safe when they smoke.

 10.07.02.27